tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 For each video, we will provide the following features:

-*   **Title.** The title of the video, converted to a bag of words, as a list of strings.
-Note that each video will have a title with a different number of words, so we must indicate that the dimension of those video features will be "ragged"; this is done by using -1 in the shape.
-The final shape of that tensor will be `[B, V, None]`, where the third dimension will vary.
+  * `"title"`": The title of the video, converted to a bag of words, as a list of strings.
+Note that each video will have a title with a different number of words, so we must indicate that the dimension of those video features will be ragged; this is done by using -1 in the shape.
+When parsed by TensorFlow, this feature will come out as a `tf.RaggedTensor`.

-*   **Upload Age.** The number of days since the video was uploaded, as a single feature.
+  * `"days_since_upload"`: The number of days since the video was uploaded, as a single number.
 This is a scalar feature.
 A common minor mistake is to specify a shape of `shape { dim { size: 1 } }`.
-That would provide a ragged tensor of shape `[B, V, 1]` which still works fine, but has a redundant shape at the tail.
-It is preferable to instead leave the shape as a scalar to obtain a simpler (and equivalent) shape of `[B, V]`.
+With that, TensorFlow would parse the feature values for a node set with shape `[..., 1]`, which still works, but has a redundant dimension at the tail.

-*   **A video embedding.** This feature contains a precomputed embedding of videos.
+  * A video `"embedding"`: This feature contains a precomputed embedding of videos.
 This particular embedding is a vector of 64 floating-point numbers, so we specify a shape of `[64]`.
-The resulting ragged tensor shape will be `[B, V, 64]`.

 ### Latent Nodes (Channel Nodes)